USPS gets final signoff to order new delivery vehicles - NewsBreak

 It would cost an extra $3.3 billion to convert the entire Postal Service fleet to electric vehicles.
 Money is included in Biden’s Build Back Better plan, but that proposal remains stalled in Congress.

-The new vehicles are more environmentally friendly and boast modern amenities like climate control and safety features like air bags, backup cameras and collision avoidance — all currently lacking on the aging Grumman Long Life Vehicles.
+The new vehicles are more environmentally friendly and boast modern amenities like climate control and safety features like air bags, backup cameras and collision avoidance — all currently lacking on the aging Grumman vehicles.

 The vehicles are also taller to make it easier for postal carriers to grab packages and parcels that have been making up a far greater portion of their deliveries, even before the pandemic.